dev-sda1/DiscBot/README.md

-# Centrobot
+# Discord Bot
-Centrobot started out as a side project for a discord server, but I have since decided to opensource it for others to use.
+Started out as a side project for a discord server, but I have since decided to opensource it for others to use.
-There's also a trello as the project expands that you can keep an eye on [here](https://trello.com/b/FIP9LU4l/centrobot-updates)
+This project will likely not see any more updates as I look for other (more enjoyable) things to do instead.

 # Prerequisites:
 + NodeJS and npm